You are currently viewing Foot Terminology 101: Podiatrist Common Foot Terminology

 Bunion

 Bunions are bony protrusions that form at the base of the big toe, often resulting from prolonged pressure or improper foot mechanics.
 While they may seem like a mere cosmetic concern, bunions can cause significant pain and discomfort, affecting mobility and quality of life.
 Learning about the factors that contribute to bunion formation can help prevent their development and alleviate symptoms.
+This falls under the important medical terminology for foot.

 Morton’s Neuroma